 - Use a quarter inch seam allowance to sew the pair together along their sides, starting just inward at the top angled edges.
 Backstitch and then continue sewing until you've reached the end of the narrow aligned edges.

 - Sew all remaining blades together with a quarter inch seam.

 - Join the first and final blades in the same way.
-Press seam allowances open as shown in the illustration, right.
+Press seam allowances open.

 05 of 06

 Make Centers for the Dresden Plate Quilt Blocks